parf/spartan-test/README.md

 SPARTAN-TEST
 ============

-Minimalistic PHP Unit Test Framework
+Minimalistic PHP Unit Test Framework for Mac & Linux

 Write your tests in style:
 * your tests should be easier than your code